Smudgey/release-notes/README.md

 # Release Notes

 This repo is the result of the Worthing Hackathon day on 19th July 2017.
+It's a place to store release notes for services from HMRC's Tax Platform

-This project is a rough prototype and can be run with the following command:
+This project is a prototype and can be run with the following command:
 ```
 sbt run
 ```